 3. Do not entertain “no” or “impossible as an option

 A toddler will learn how to walk because they never entertain the idea that they can’t walk.
 It simply is not an option not to do so.

-As children we knew what to do, how we felt and who we were.
-Somehow it is conditioned out of us overtime by well meaning people who want to fill our heads with their dogmas and ideology, based on what they experienced in their lives and what they think they know.
+As children, we knew what to do, how we felt and who we were.
+Yet, somehow it is conditioned out of us over time by well-meaning people who want to fill our heads with their dogmas and ideology based on what they experienced in their lives and what they think they know.
 Sometimes the advice is helpful, like not putting your hand on a hot stove or learning not to walk in front of a moving car.
-More often than not however the “lessons” are nonsensical and better be left unsaid.
+More often than not, however, the “lessons” are nonsensical and better be left unsaid.

-Young kids are in the present moment the majority of the time and are almost always in a state of bliss , even when upset they are fully present with those feelings.
-They will sit with the feeling for a minute or two and once felt, they are done with that emotion.
-This is because they allow emotions to move through them and out of them.
+Young kids are in the present moment most of the time and are almost always in a state of bliss; even when upset, they are fully present with those feelings.
+They will sit with the surface for a minute or two and, once felt, are done with that emotion.
+This is because they allow emotions to move through and out of them.

-Young kids are naturally in a waking meditation, enamoured with the world around them and not worried about the mistakes of the past or what will happen in the future.
+Young kids are naturally in a waking meditation, enamoured with the world around them and not worried about past mistakes or what will happen in the future.

-Adults do the opposite and try to not feel the emotion by either burying it quickly or distracting ourselves with something else so we do not have to feel the unwanted feelings.
+Adults do the opposite and try to not feel the emotion by either burying it quickly or distracting themselves with something else so they do not have to process and handle the unwanted discomfort.

-Which sceanrio is more helpful?
-As such we must remeber what we have forgotten and be more like the curious children of the world.
-We must allow all emotions, good and bad, to play their part and feel them before ultimatley releasing them back to whence they came.
+Which scenario is more helpful?
+As such, we must remember what we have forgotten and be more like the curious children of the world.
+We must allow all emotions, good and bad, to play their part and feel them before ultimately releasing them back to whence they came.